Applications

 Updating an Application

 When you update an application, you can update an existing version or create a new version of the application.
 Versions allow you to work on updates and test new versions in development and staging environments while the stable version remains in the production environment.
 Each version also has a lifecycle state.
-You can only edit versions that are in Draft state.
 For more information, see Object Versions and Lifecycle States.

 The version number uses semantic versioning in the format major.minor.patch.
 When you update an object, you have three options: